carltonf25/figmail/OAUTH_SETUP.md

 # Mailchimp OAuth2 Setup Guide

-This guide will help you set up proper OAuth2 authentication for FigChimp with Mailchimp.
+This guide will help you set up proper OAuth2 authentication for FigMail with Mailchimp.

 ## 🚀 Prerequisites